 Online Degree Programs

 An online accounting degree is a fantastic way to pursue your education while maintaining your obligations at work and home.
 Once you decide to explore the online degree option, you can choose from programs nationwide.
 Learn More

 How to Sit for the CPA Exam in Kansas

 Once you successfully complete the education requirements, you may sit for the Uniform CPA Exam.
+The only way of becoming a CPA is to take the CPA exam and pass the state boards.
 The National Association of State Boards of Accountancy (NASBA) provide an online application for CPA Exam Services.
-After completing the application, you must read and acknowledge the Kansas Board of Accountancy’s cheating policy form, and send it along with a 2” x 2” recent photograph of yourself to:
+After completing the application, you must read and acknowledge the Kansas Boards of Accountancy’s cheating policy form, and send it along with a 2” x 2” recent photograph of yourself to:

 CPA Examination Services – Kansas Coordinator

 Have your schools send their official transcripts to this address.
 Currently, the registration fee for the exam is $145, and the exam fee is either $185.10 or $207.15, depending on which components you are taking.
 You may pay online with a credit card, or pay via credit card, check, or money order if sending a paper application.
 Checks and money orders are made payable to CPA Examination Services.